waqasy/wp-user-auth-bootstrap-ajax/README.md

+# ISSUES:
+It seems that WordPress is not well suited for AJAX auth.
+If user logged in and didn't refresh his page he won't be able to send more AJAX requests due to invalid NONCE.
+This is a big issue when it comes to update profile form.
+I tried to refresh the NONCE after user logged in, but it didn't solve the problem.
+Currently the only solution is to run location.reload via jQuery to load the page after user logged in.

 # wp-user-auth-bootstrap
 Plugin for allowing users to register into your WordPress site via AJAX using the rest-api.
 Still in the work.